 - “Jersey Week” – Usually the first or second week of November.
-The New Jersey schools have a teachers’ convention (2013 dates: November 7-8; 2014 dates: November 6-7), which is often close to Veterans Day.
+The New Jersey schools have a teachers’ convention (2014 dates: November 6-7), which is often close to Veterans Day.
 Lots of people take advantage of this time off to pull their kids out of school for the whole week and add on the weekend before and/or after, taking this opportunity to go to Disney World in the “off season.”
 New Jersey is the single biggest market for Walt Disney World — you do the math!

-- ABC’s Very Merry Christmas Day Parade footage is taped in advance in Magic Kingdom, usually shortly after Thanksgiving (dates for 2013 are December 6-7).
+- ABC’s Very Merry Christmas Day Parade footage is taped in advance in Magic Kingdom, usually shortly after Thanksgiving.
 The exact dates are often not released publicly, but they usually leak out a few weeks prior.
 Unless you want to watch the production process, you may want to avoid Magic Kingdom on those dates, because the taping creates crowd problems.
 Also, some shows or parades may be cancelled or rescheduled.
 The Christmas Day Parade is broadcast on ABC on December 25 each year.

 - Pop Warner Week – The Pop Warner Super Bowl and National Cheer & Dance Championships are held at Disney World in early December (2013 dates: December 7-13).
 The Value resorts and some of the Moderate resorts will be FULL of kids (both football players and cheerleaders – there are 64 football teams and 400 cheer squads competing).
 Expect a lot of noise if you stay there.
 This event can cause increased crowds at the parks in the evenings (not during the day, since they are busy competing).